 The inter-operability provided by NATS and AiQ Consulting provided a ‘one-stop-shop’ for the client.
-We were able to provide stakeholder engagement at every step, create a single point of data truth, and manage all the data, process and procedures jointly, looking at the entirety of the customer journey.
+We were able to provide stakeholder engagement at every step, create a single point of data truth, and manage all the data, processes and procedures jointly, looking at the entirety of the customer journey.

 As well as giving the best sequence of infrastructure investments to achieve timely capacity growth, we were also able to suggest changes to improve revenue.
 For example, our review of the departure lounge as part of the holistic approach provided opportunities to improve revenue by offering paid-for seating (cafes and restaurants), rather than the current free seating.
-These recommendations, ‘quick wins’ and small changes, perhaps insignificant on their own, add up to make a big difference in an airport.
+These recommendations, ‘quick wins and small changes, perhaps insignificant on their own, add up to make a big difference in an airport.

 Bristol Airport benefited by using two trusted and knowledgeable experts in airports and aviation.
-The different focus of the two teams also brought a more diverse view of innovation to table, a strong advantage to such a forward thinking airport.
+The different focus of the two teams also brought a more diverse view of innovation to the table, strong advantage to such a forward thinking airport.

 What the client says

 “To support our ambitious expansion plans, we instructed NATS and AiQ Consulting to assess the current and future capacity of the whole Bristol Airport operation, focusing on the experience from our passengers’ perspective.
 The result was an independent report that helped to validate our investment plans and identified some immediate opportunities for us to improve, and ensuring the safe and efficient growth of the operation.